-For example, a class action complaint was filed on September 26, 2018 in the United States District Court for the Southern District of New York, entitled Caryl Hull Leavitt v.
-Alnylam Pharmaceuticals, Inc., et. al., Case No. 18-CV-8845.
-The complaint, as further amended, alleges that we and our Chief Executive Officer, former Chief Financial Officer and certain of our other executive officers violated certain federal securities laws, specifically under Sections 10(b) and 20(a) of the Exchange Act, and Rule 10b-5 promulgated thereunder.
+For example, a class action complaint was filed on September 26, 2018 in the United States District Court for the Southern District of New York.
+The complaint, as amended, or the Complaint, alleges that we and our Chief Executive Officer, former Chief Financial Officer and certain of our other executive officers violated certain federal securities laws, specifically under Sections 10(b) and 20(a) of the Exchange Act, and Rule 10b-5 promulgated thereunder.
 The plaintiff seeks unspecified damages on behalf of a purported class of purchasers of our common stock between September 20, 2017 and September 12, 2018.
-We believe that the allegations contained in the Complaint are without merit and intend to defend the case vigorously.
+On March 23, 2020, the Court granted our motion and dismissed the Complaint without prejudice.
+On April 13, 2020, the plaintiff filed a motion seeking to amend the judgment to permit the plaintiff to file a further amended complaint.
+Defendants filed an opposition to that motion on April 17, 2020.
+We believe that the allegations contained in the now dismissed Complaint are without merit.
 However, whether or not the plaintiff's claims are successful, this type of litigation is often expensive and diverts management's attention and resources, which could adversely affect the operation of our business.
-If we are ultimately required to pay significant defense costs, damages or settlement amounts, such payments could adversely affect our operations.
+If we are ultimately required to pay significant defense costs, damages or settlement amounts, in excess of our insurance coverage, such payments could adversely affect our operations.

 We may be the target of similar litigation in the future.
-For example, on September 12, 2019, the Chester County Employees Retirement Fund, individually and on behalf of all others similarly situated, filed a purported securities class action complaint for violation of federal securities laws against us, certain of our current and former directors and officers, and the underwriters of our November 14, 2017 public stock offering, in the Supreme Court of the State of New York, New York County.
-Any future litigation could result in substantial costs and divert our management's attention and resources, which could cause serious harm to our business, operating results and financial condition.
+For example, on September 12, 2019, the Chester County Employees Retirement Fund, individually and on behalf of all others similarly situated, filed a purported securities class action complaint alleging violation of federal securities laws against us, certain of our current and former directors and officers, and the underwriters of our November 14, 2017 public stock offering, in the Supreme Court of the State of New York, New York County, or the New York State Securities Litigation.
+We believe the allegations in the New York State Securities Litigation, like those in the Complaint described above, are without merit and if our motion to dismiss the case is not successful, we intend to defend the case vigorously.
+This litigation and future litigation could result in substantial costs and divert our management's attention and resources, which could cause serious harm to our business, operating results and financial condition.
 We maintain liability insurance; however, if any costs or expenses associated with this or any other litigation exceed our insurance coverage, we may be forced to bear some or all of these costs and expenses directly, which could be substantial.